A college degree is one signal.

 Veterans with aviation maintenance experience may have a strong path here.

-Read Contract Aviation Jobs and Uncommon Airport Jobs if aviation contract work fits your background.
+Read Contract Aviation Jobs, Uncommon Airport Jobs, and Top Aerospace Contracting Companies if aviation contract work fits your background.

 Air traffic control can be a high-paying no-degree career, but it requires specialized training and strict standards.